fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

         run: npm run eslint # highlight-line
 ```

+ubunutu-20.04 is no longer supported on workflow.
+22.04 works.

 Note that the _name_ of a step is optional, if you define a step as follows

 ```yml